department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/conversation-guide.md

 I would like you to share your screen with me so I can watch you use the demo tool in your web browser.
 - *(refer to Screen sharing instructions above, if needed)*

-I'll have you start from a website that I'm going to *[spell/put into the Zoom chat/email/text]* for you to click on (URL TBD).
+I'll have you start from a website that I'm going to *[spell/put into the Zoom chat/email/text]* for you to click on (https://bit.ly/3FYjFsE).
 - *(If asked, reassure that this is a legitimate link to what I want you to test.)*

 Do you see the link?